StoDevX/humke-4d-geometry/project-resources/UsefulLinks.md

 * [Rendering 3D parametric equations](http://www.jaanga.com/2014/07/algesurf-parametric-equations-math-in.html) - nice article with code samples and tools for rendering parametric equations.
 * [MathMod](https://sourceforge.net/projects/mathmod/?source=typ_redirect) - A program for visualizing and slicing 3D/4D objects?
 * [CGAL](http://www.cgal.org/index.html) - Computational Geometry Algorithms Library for doing most of what we need to do.
+* [Rendering parametric surfaces](http://prideout.net/blog/?p=44) - Straightforward article on doing this in Python